starshynova/Mathematics/README.md

 1. Netlify.com - hosting for the client side
 2. Render.com - hosting for the server side

-## Getting started
+### Domain

-1. https://react-project-t4ti.onrender.com/api/math-operation - to run the server
+https://math-app-for-children.netlify.app - to run the application
-2. https://math-app-for-children.netlify.app/ - to run the application
+https://react-project-t4ti.onrender.com/api/math-operation - to run the server

 ## Structure of the project